st-sathish/spring-thumbnail-webapp/README.md

 ```

 ## Run
 Go to target directory.
-The target directory was generated under root directory after you made the above command. copy the war file as springThumbnail.war and put it inside your favorite http container
+The target directory was generated under root directory after you made the above command.
+Just copy the war file from target directory and put it inside your favorite servlet container

 Type the below url in the browser